-HEBOS is the largest student organisation at European Studies & Communication Management.
+HEBOS is the largest student organisation at ESCM.
 It caters for all student activities.
 Its most important aim is to stimulate friendship and understanding between its members.
 It also aims to establish good relationships with other student bodies within The Hague University.
 HEBOS tries to reach these aims by organising all kinds of social and cultural events, including sports activities.
+There are also a number of university-central student and study organisations that exchange students may wish to join upon their arrival.